Terenceyuyue/mVEM/README.md

 ------------------
 ##  Variational Inequalities

    We provide the implementation of the the virtual element method for a simplified friction problem, which is a typical elliptic variational inequality of the second kind.
-The discrete problem is solved by using the Uzawa iteration algorithm, hence the implentation is reduced to a Poisson problem in each iteration.
+The discrete problem is solved by using the Uzawa iteration algorithm, hence the implentation is reduced to that of Poisson equation in each iteration.

 ------------------